wangwei10061/clone_detection/README.md

     - `gitea_url` is the address of your local gitea service;
     - `token` is personal account token in which you installed the client service.

+11. Change the python path in `restart_services.sh` file.

-11. Run the service using command: `bash restart_services.sh`
+11. Run the service using command: `bash restart_services.sh`.

 ## The tree of this project
 ```